-Turnbridge entered the recovery field in 2003 at a time when resources for those facing addiction and mental health disorders were relatively scarce, though operators in our field shared a deep and genuine commitment to our collective mission.
-Over the last 5 years, in response to a growing epidemic, our field has seen an enormous influx of new providers entering the addiction treatment space.
+Turnbridge entered the behavioral healthcare field in 2003 at a time when resources for those facing mental health disorders and addiction were relatively scarce.
+Providers in our field shared a deep and genuine commitment to our collective mission.
+Over the last 5 years, in response to a growing epidemic, our field has seen an enormous influx of new providers entering the treatment space.

-On one hand, we are incredibly proud to be at the forefront of a movement that is finally rising to face the horrific public health crisis of addiction head-on.
+On one hand, we are incredibly proud to be at the forefront of a movement that is finally rising to face the horrific public health crisis of mental health and addiction head-on.
 On the other hand, this influx of capital has given birth to rampant unethical and deceptive marketing practices.

 As a truly purpose driven and mission-focused organization, we at Turnbridge felt a mandate to respond to this unsettling trend by articulating a firm stance against the practices we feel are harming patients and providers alike.
 We encourage other high-quality, reputable providers to join us and do the same.
 Together, we can cast light on these issues and make a difference.

 Code of Ethics

 - Turnbridge facilities and residences are properly licensed, zoned, and insured to provide the system of care we represent.
 Our Clinical Center is licensed through the Connecticut Department of Public Health to provide psychiatric and substance use disorder treatment to adults and adolescents, while our residences are zoned as sober living homes.
 Additionally, our clinical program has been awarded a 3-year accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF), the highest level of accreditation they offer.